top of page

 2026 Edition

-This year's edition comprises four roundtable discussions, a pedagogy workshop and an interactive "job fair".
+This year's edition comprises four roundtable discussions, a pedagogy workshop and an interactive career fair.

-Each event features panelists with a range of dynamic careers, sharing their insights about
+Each event features panelists with a range of fulfilling careers, sharing their insights about

 cultivating a sustainable career in music, as well as discuss the value of a musical education both within and outside the music industry.